kartikangiras/solwink/README.md

 SolWink currently ships with the two most highly requested use cases in the Solana ecosystem:
 Templates

+## Use Cases
+SolWink currently ships with the two most highly requested use cases in the Solana ecosystem:
+Templates

 💰 1.
 SOL Donation (Crowdfund)
 A dynamic Blink that allows users to send SOL to a specific treasury wallet.

-CLI Inputs: Prompts for the destination Treasury Wallet address.

 🖼️ 2.
 NFT Mint (Metaplex Candy Machine)
-A fully integrated NFT minting Blink using the modern @metaplex-foundation/umi standard.
+A fully integrated NFT minting Blink.

 Features: Direct integration with Candy Machine v2/v3, pre-configured Umi instance, and optimized image rendering for Twitter unfurls.

-CLI Inputs: Prompts for your specific Metaplex Candy Machine ID.

-📁 Generated Architecture
-SolWink generates a clean, "Headless" backend structure that is easy to deploy to Render, Railway, or Heroku:

 Templates (under development)